How to Grow Wheatgrass

-- Place a single layer of newspaper (black and white print only) over top of seed tray.
-Mist newspaper with water to help keep soil moist during the germination process.
+- Place a single layer of newspaper (black and white print only) over top of the seed tray.
+Mist newspaper with water to help keep the soil moist during the germination process.
 Raise newspaper and mist soil with water twice a day, re-moisten newspaper daily also.

-- Use sharp scissors and cut desired amount at just above the soil surface.
+- Use sharp scissors and cut the desired amount at just above the soil surface.
 Cut just before you’re ready to juice it.

-- If mold is present in the tray, it’s harmless and the wheatgrass is still good.
+- If mold is present in the tray, it’s harmless, and the wheatgrass is still good.
 Cut above the mold.

-- Continue to water as normal and a second, perhaps even third, grass crop will grow (do this only if mold is not present).
+- Continue to water as normal, and a second, perhaps even third, grass crop will grow (do this only if mold is not present).
 However, the ensuing crops will be tough and not as tall.
 Repeat all the above how-to steps to grow a fresh batch of wheatgrass.

-Mold Prevention: Mold can be prevented by spacing the seeds a little farther apart at planting time so the growing wheatgrass will have plenty of air circulation.
+Mold Prevention: Mold can be prevented by spacing the seeds a little farther apart at planting time, so the growing wheatgrass will have plenty of air circulation.

 Wheatgrass juice is loved by so many juicers and health gurus, as it provides a host of health benefits!
-Not all claims are scientifically proven yet, but it certainly contains value for many people.
+Not all claims are scientifically proven yet, but it certainly contains a value for many people.